LuisR-jpg/Artificial-Intelligence---UP/Patrones de Diseno y Arquitecturas de Software/Problemas/Alumni/README.md

 #### Bridge

+This pattern provides all the structure needed in the solution to make it grow with ease.

-There were two orthogonal classes that changed their behaviour depending on the objects calling them.
+The reason to apply this pattern is because there were two orthogonal classes that changed their behaviour depending on the objects calling them.

     It was necessary to find a pattern able to pair all the users with their specific interfaces because every single user has different data and possible actions.